internetsadboy/www-nawv/README.md

 # not another wedding video
-A website built w/ next.js for [notanotherweddingvideo.com](https://notanotherweddingvideo.com)
+A website built w/ next for [notanotherweddingvideo.com](https://notanotherweddingvideo.com)

 ## why?
 1. The **MOTIVATION** was to increase income by offering **DOCUMENTARY** wedding videos at SF City Hall, specifically, using **ANALOG** cameras